 Security Rating Tools

 Security rating tools provide third-party risk management teams with external third-party data on an organization's cyber security posture.
-This data can be used to assess and compare the cyber risk of different third-party vendors.
+Data obtained can be used to assess and compare the cyber risk of different third-party vendors.
 The challenge around security rating tools is that they provide only limited information about a third party's systems and processes, so security ratings can't provide on their own a complete picture of a system.

 Vendor Risk Management Platforms